 Sleep.
 It's the key to life.
 Without it, we can't function and when we're well-rested we can conquer the world.
 Lack of sleep increases stress, makes us irritable and cranky, and worst of all can lead to terrible health consequences ranging from heart disease to obesity.

 Optimizing your sleep is the key, and it starts with your nightly routine.
 Turning off your phone and computer an hour before you go to sleep and not eating before bed are two important things you can do right now to get better sleep.

-If you've got that covered and need to get to sleep faster and stay asleep longer, then it's a good idea to look for ways to induce sleep.
+If you've got that covered but still need to get to sleep faster and stay asleep longer, then it's a good idea to look for ways to induce sleep.
 That's why we created RESTED-AF.

-Combined with scientifically proven ingredients to maximize recovery, enhance your sleep and get the most benefits out of your training and nutrition.
+The scientifically proven ingredients in RESTED-AF maximize recovery, enhance your sleep, and help you get the most benefits out of your training and nutrition.